forc-db/ForC/how_to/edit_the_data_(overview).md

         i.
 Change file name to be citationID.

         ii.
 If adding supplements as separate documents, change the file name so it is clearly appended to citationID.
-For exampele, table S3 of Chave et al 2008 becomes Chave_2008_aefa.tableS3.
+For example, table S3 of Chave et al 2008 becomes Chave_2008_aefa.tableS3.